Engineers for a Sustainable World: Organization History

 While earning an engineering master's degree at Cornell University, Regina Clewlow began developing the vision for Engineers Without Frontiers USA (EWF-USA) in early 2001.
 Working with her friend and mentor, Krishna Athreya, Regina began to develop the framework for EWF-USA's national organization.
 As a part of an MBA course at Cornell, she developed the business plan for EWF-USA and secured a partnership with a non-profit incubator based at Cornell called the Center for Transformative Action.
 EWF-USA was then officially established, with Regina Clewlow as its founding executive director.

 In the spring of 2002, the first collegiate chapters were formed at Cornell and Pennsylvania State University.
 By December 2002, chapters had formed at other universities across the United States, including Stanford, Northwestern, Caltech, and UC-Berkeley.
 In March 2004, EWF-USA changed its name to Engineers for a Sustainable World following a dispute with Engineers Without Borders - USA over the similarity between the two names and to broaden its vision to include sustainability in development.
 In October 2006, the current world-in-gear logo was adopted.
 In 2007, the ESW national office relocated from Ithaca, New York, to the San Francisco Bay Area.
 In September 2008, Regina Clewlow stepped down as executive director to pursue a doctoral degree in engineering at MIT.
 She was replaced by Julie Chow.

 Under Julie Chow's leadership, ESW underwent a period of significant organizational and programmatic restructuring.
 In 2009, ESW's vision and mission was revised and the national leadership team structure was introduced.
 Also during this time, greater emphasis was placed on funding domestic sustainability projects (vs. international development projects).
 From 2009 to 2011, the number of active ESW collegiate chapters doubled and paid memberships increased by six-folds.

 To further strengthen its ties to the engineering education community and to improve programming in the engineering education space, on July 1, 2011, ESW moved its physical and fiscal home to the University of California, Merced.
 Concurrent with ESW's headquarters move, Julie Chow stepped down as executive director.
 Dr. E. Daniel Hirleman, dean of the school of engineering at UC-Merced, served as acting executive director until Dr. Alexander Dale was appointed executive director on January 1, 2013.
 In June 2016, Dr. Dale stepped down as executive director.
 He was replaced by Brittany Bennett on July 1, 2016.
-He served as treasurer on the board of directors until June 2018, when he was replaced by Shifali Chawla.
-Dr. Dale remains on the board of directors as an advisor for organization support and operation.
+On June 16, 2021, Thomas Loughlin, former Executive Director of American Society of Mechanical Engineers (ASME), was named as the new executive director.